 There were plenty of power options as standard too including: steering, brakes, six-way powered front seat, door locks, windows, and even the vent windows are powered.
 Pretty much everything Lincoln offered was standard on the Continental including a Travel-Tuner AM radio and tinted glass.

 The drivetrain consists of a 430 cubic inch V8 engine with 4-barrel carburetor producing 315 horsepower and Twin-Range Turbo-Drive automatic transmission.
 This same engine was also now available as an option in the Ford Thunderbird.

-Lincoln produced 1,461 Continental Mark V 2 door hardtop coupes for the 1960 model year.
-Prices before options started at $6,598.
-Aimed at the luxury market these certainly weren't cheap cars and were priced over $1,300 more expensive than a Cadillac Coupe DeVille.
+Lincoln produced 2,044 Continental Mark V convertibles for the 1960 model year.
+Prices before options started at $7,056.
+Aimed at the luxury market these certainly weren't cheap cars and were priced not much under the Cadillac Eldorado Biarritz of the same year.
 The result was the total production of only 11,086 Mark V cars being made with the 4-door hardtop being the most popular of the six models available.